 These videos highlight the values and cultural practices that have led to great teamwork at Asana.
 We hope a few of the ideas resonate and you can adapt them for your own team.
-If you enjoy the videos below, you can check out the complete talk.

 Every other Friday, we take some time after lunch for the entire Asana team to get together in a circle.
 Each person says one thing about the company that they’re excited about and one opportunity for improvement.
 By the end, we are typically on a high together.
 This practice inspires us to continue our hard work.